ndanhkhoi/simple-telegram-command-bot-spring-boot-starter/README.md

 - `List<PhotoSize>` - If message contains photo, it will be hold them, or else it will be return `null`
 - `Document` - If message contains file, it will be hold them, or else it will be return `null`
 ### Arguments by annotation
+- `@CommandName` - An annotation to mark a param in command method as a command name
 - `@CommandBody` - An annotation to mark a param in command method as a command body
 - `@ChatId` - An annotation to mark a param in command method as a chat id, can be use on `Long` type
 - `@SendUserId` - An annotation to mark a param in command method as a user id, can be use on `Long` type